The Story of the Farmhouse Table with a Race Track

 The project started with 8 – 2x6x96 pine boards purchased at Lowes.
 A common feature of farmhouse tables offers a round over edges between each board.
 I wanted to build a more traditional table top and build with jointed edges and a perfectly flat table.

 I started by using my Porter Cable bench top jointer to make the face of each board flat and true.
 Then I used the same tool to make one edge flat and true.
+See this link for my newer and upgraded Jointer

 Then the boards went through the 13” RIDGID surface planer to plane the other face and my RIDGID table saw to trim the other edge.
 The goal was to make the boards as rectangle as possible.
+See this link for my newer and upgraded Planer

 Assembly of the Farmhouse Table Top

 To join these boards together I chose to use my Dowl-it 1000 Self-centering Doweling Jig to keep the boards even and secure.
 To join all 8 boards together at one time would be too heavy and could cause them to cup when gluing and clamping so I chose to work with 2 boards at a time.
 This would also allow me to sand each glue-up easier with my drum sander (more on that later).
+See this link for my newer and upgraded Domino tool

 Matching Opposite Grains